tristanbatchler/tbat.me/_posts/2026-03-14-hiring-hundreds-of-bogosorts-to-calculate-pi.md

 asymptotic formula was originally discovered by
 [De Moivre](https://en.wikipedia.org/wiki/Abraham_de_Moivre).

-{% include img.html src="/posts/2026/03/14/demoivre.jpg" alt="Portrait of Abraham de Moivre" %}
+{% include img.html src="/posts/2026/03/14/the_boys.webp" alt="The boys,

-{% include img.html src="/posts/2026/03/14/stirling.jpeg" alt="Portrait of James Stirling" %}
+from left to right: Abraham de Moivre and James Stirling" %}
+*The boys, from left to right: [Abraham de Moivre](https://en.wikipedia.org/wiki/Abraham_de_Moivre) and [James Stirling](https://en.wikipedia.org/wiki/James_Stirling_(mathematician))*

-To give a very rough idea of how $$\pi$$ snaked its way into this formula, we can thank how the Gamma function connects factorials to integrals.
+To give a very rough idea of how $$\pi$$ snaked its way into this formula, we can thank how the [Gamma function](https://en.wikipedia.org/wiki/Gamma_function) connects factorials to integrals.

 $$
     n! = \Gamma(n+1) = \int_0^\infty t^n e^{-t} dt